-Avoid standing or sitting for a long time
+- Avoid standing or sitting for a long time

-Move as much as you can in everyday life
+- Move as much as you can in everyday life

-Put up your legs when you sit
+- Put up your legs when you sit

-Don't cross your legs when you sit
+- Don't cross your legs when you sit

-Lose some weight if you are overweight
+- Lose some weight if you are overweight

 There is also no proof of the effectiveness of creams, lotions, tablets or dietary supplements that are available for the treatment of vein problems.
 These products often contain horse chestnut or red vine leaf extracts.

-If the symptoms of varicose veins are too severe or are very distressing because of their appearance, then a medical procedure may help.
+If the symptoms of varicose veins are too severe or the veins are very distressing because of their appearance, then a medical procedure may help.
 Varicose veins can be surgically removed, sealed using heat or destroyed using chemicals.

 These are the most common surgical procedures:

-Endovenous laser ablation: This treatment also involves heating the vein from the inside to close it off, but lasers are used instead of radio waves.
+- Endovenous laser ablation: This treatment also involves heating the vein from the inside to close it off, but lasers are used instead of radio waves.